rahhul897/insta-ui-clone/README.md

 # insta-ui-clone
-Created an insta ui  clone using HTML AND CSS
+Hey Rahul this side I've created and instagram ui clone using html and css.
+Design is responsive in nature